 Sometimes referred to as a cost of sales report, the cost of goods sold schedule includes only the purchases and expenses that are directly necessary in the production of a product.
 Specifically, the schedule includes materials, overhead expenses and direct labor required to manufacture the product.
 It does not include any labor incurred to market or sell the product.
 For example, if a company manufactures bicycles, their cost of goods sold schedule could include items such as parts and the labor costs of those who actually put the bicycles together.
 It would not include the costs of distribution, and it also would not include the costs of any bicycles that did not sell during that reporting period.
 It is also important to note that cost of goods sold schedules are only prepared for companies that sell products.
 Businesses that produce only services do not require a cost of goods sold schedule.

 In general, most COGS schedules are prepared the same way.
 The first entry is the beginning raw materials inventory plus the amount of additional raw materials purchased during the period.
 The actual raw materials used are subtracted to give the final raw inventory balance.
-Direct labor and overhead costs are added to give a total manufacturing cost.
-That number is used to calculate the costs of goods sold by starting with beginning finished goods inventory, adding the costs of goods manufactured, and subtracting ending finished goods inventory to find the true costs of good sold.
+Direct labor and overhead costs are added to give a total manufacturing cost and the manufacturing cost per unit.
+That number is used to calculate the costs of goods sold by starting with beginning finished goods inventory, adding the cost of goods manufactured, and subtracting ending finished goods inventory to find the true costs of good sold.

 Why is the cost of goods sold schedule important to a business?